Chemical-technical products

 Biodegradability of surfactants | Advanced | Technical specification | Chemical products | ||||||||||||||||||

-Criterion information Surfactants are used in large amounts in detergents and many surfactants are toxic to aquatic organisms.
-It is therefore relevant to avoid accumulation of them in the environment.
-Many surfactants are degradeable under aerobic conditions (with oxygen).
-This requirement also require the surfactants to be degradeable under anaerobic condition (without oxygen).
-Criterion text Surfactants in the products shall be readily biodegradable (aerobic) according to OECD's guidelines test methods 301(A to F) or 310 or similar test methods and anaerobically biodegradable according to OECD's guidelines test method 311 or similar test methods. | |||||||||||||||||||||
+Criterion information The purpose of the requirement is to limit the spread of surfactants that are not easily biodegradable and therefore can accumulate in the environment.
+Surfactants are used in large amounts in detergents, and many surfactants are toxic to aquatic organisms.
+Criterion text Surfactants in the products shall be readily biodegradable (aerobic) according to OECD's guidelines1, test methods 301(A to F) or 310 or similar test methods and anaerobically biodegradable according to OECD's guidelines1, test method 311 or similar test methods. | |||||||||||||||||||||

 Sensitizing (allergenic) product | Core | Technical specification | Chemical products | ||||||||||||||||||

 Criterion information It is important to reduce the risk of allergies in people who come in contact with hygiene and cleaning products.
 The core requirement excludes sensitizing products.
 Criterion text The product shall not be classified with the following hazard class and hazard statements in accordance with Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP regulation), neither in EU-harmonized classification (in accordance with appendix VI in the CLP regulation) nor in self-classification.
-The product shall also not be subject to labeling requirements with the text "Contains (the name of the sensitizing substance).
-May cause an allergic reaction” (EUH208) according to Regulation (EC) No 1272/2008 on classification, labeling and packaging of substances and mixtures (CLP Regulation).
+The product shall also not be subject to labelling requirements with the text "Contains (the name of the sensitizing substance).
+May cause an allergic reaction” (EUH208) according to Regulation (EC) No 1272/2008 on classification, labelling and packaging of substances and mixtures (CLP Regulation).

-Exceptions: Products where the labelling with EUH 208 is caused by the classification of the ingredient enzymes. | |||||||||||||||||||||
+Exceptions: Products where the labelling with EUH 208 is caused by the classification of the ingredient enzymes.
+Concentrated detergents that are diluted at least 10 times with water by the user to the finished product if the user does not come into contact with the product during dilution. | |||||||||||||||||||||

 Sensitizing (allergenic) substances | Advanced | Technical specification | Chemical products | ||||||||||||||||||